What Is the Child Tax Credit?

 How Does a Child Support Arrearage Affect Taxes?

-The parent ordered to pay child support, the obligor, may run into trouble at tax time if there is past-due child support owed at the end of the tax year.
+The parent ordered to pay child support (the obligor) may face difficulty at tax time if there is past-due child support owed at the end of the tax year.
 Many states provide that the party otherwise designated to claim the dependency tax exemption cannot do so if they are substantially in arrears at year's end.

-An obligor with arrears may not see his federal tax refund.
+An obligor with arrears may not see their federal tax refund.
 The local child support agency can intercept a federal tax refund of an obligor to pay down arrears.

-Get Professional Legal Help Figuring Out the Child Tax Credit
+Get Professional Legal Help With the Child Tax Credit

 Can I Solve This on My Own or Do I Need an Attorney?